 Yes, if the fresh air intake and exhaust are ducted to the outside of the building.
 The customer is responsible for hiring a mechanical contractor to do all ductwork.

-Yes, the Ready Range can be extended on ranges longer than sixty-foot.
+Yes, the Ready Range can be extended on ranges over sixty feet.

 (40′ & 50′ Ready Ranges can not be extended in length)

 What are the power requirements for the Ready Range?